 A conversation with your supervisor is the best way to express your interest in flexible work options.
 Once you develop an arrangement that fits your job, you’ll document it using the university’s Work Arrangement Application.

 Most university jobs require on-campus work.
 Colleges and administrative units determine which jobs are eligible for remote work or other types of flexibility.

-If you’re not sure whether your job qualifies, ask your supervisor or your local human resources professionals.
+If you’re not sure whether your job qualifies, ask your supervisor or your local HR representative.